mongodb/docs/source/includes/api/list-tables/admin-s3-oplog-store-response-documents.rst

    * - encryptedCredentials
      - boolean
-     - Flag indicating whether the username and password for this S3 oplog store were encrypted using the credentialstool.
+     - Flag indicating whether the username and password for this S3 oplog store were encrypted using the :ref:`credentialstool <encrypt-mongodb-user-credentials>`.

    * - id
      - string
-     - The Unique Identifier that represents this S3 oplog store.
+     - The unique identifier that represents this S3 oplog store.

    * - labels
      - array of strings
-     - Names used to assign s3 oplog stores to specific projects.
+     - Array of tags to manage which
+       :term:`backup jobs <backup job>` |onprem| can assign to which S3 oplog stores.

    * - links
      - array of objects
      - .. include:: /includes/api/links-explanation.rst

-   * - loadFactor
-     - number
-     - A positive integer that expresses how much backup work you want this snapshot store to perform compared to another snapshot store.

    * - s3BucketEndpoint
      - string